 If you’re happy and you sign the consent form, then you will be part of our study as a participant.
 You will then be randomised to one of two groups.
 You have an equal (50:50) chance of being in either group.
 You will either be given a 200 ml or 400 ml nasal irrigation bottle for use, depending on your assigned group.
 During the 2 weeks, you will be given sachets of normal saline solution (FLO Sinus Care) together with the bottle.
 It is important that you use the sachet each time you rinse as this is part of the management.
 The sachets and bottle will be provided free of charge.

 You will be given written instructions and a link to a YouTube video demonstrating how to irrigate your nose.
-Many people already know how to do this but please read the instructions in full just in case you might be doing something different by accident.
+Many people already know how to do this but please read the instructions provided under the FLO SINUS KIT information sheet in full just in case you might be doing something different by accident.
+There is additional information provided about nasal irrigation in the Nasal Douching Fact Sheet as well.

 Over the course of 2 months, you will be required to perform the irrigation procedure daily for 2 weeks.
 On every 14th day, you will need to return to our rooms.
 At each visit you will be asked to fill out a simple quality-of-life questionnaire (SNOT-22 questionnaire).
-Next, Professor Simon Carney will observe your sinuses and have them scored, before conducting tympanometry to check your ears and wrapping up the session.
+This questionnaire assesses 22 symptoms which comprises of 5 domains: nasal, ear/facial, sleep, function, and emotion.
+Next, Professor Simon Carney will observe your sinuses and have them scored, before conducting tympanometry to test for any signs of eustachian tube dysfunction (ETD).
+Tympanometry involves putting a small probe into each ear which will push air into your ear.
+This will assess how well your eardrum moves, and if the irrigations have affected it in any way.

 Type of study